okko222/JS-Document/introductionToEvents/README.md

 -The event object also available in HTML handler
 <h5>Object handlers:handleEvent</h5>
 We can assign not just a function, but an object as an event handler using addEventListener.
 When an event occurs, its handleEvent method is called.
+-event handlers are sometimes called event listeners ❗events are not part of the core js language. they are defined as part of the APIs built into the browser.